 Users would likely be easily fooled since they were redirected to the page from what appeared to be the legit homepage.

 This is why its important to have 100% HTTPS coverage across your entire website.
-That way, you can ensure the integrity of the pages on your site.
+It is the only way you can ensure the integrity of the pages on your site.

 The next article will wrap up the series by discussing what HTTPS cannot protect against.